rdkcentral/firebolt-apis/requirements/specifications/networking/networking.md

 | `ipv6Addresses`    | `[]string` |
 | `ipv6DNSAddresses` | `[]string` |

-The method **MUST** require a `string` parameter denoting the interface name on which the result shall be based.

 The values returned in `ipv4Addresses` and `ipv6Addresses` **MUST** be presented in CIDR notation.

 If an invalid interface name is provided, a `-40404 / Interface not found` JSON-RPC error **MUST** be returned.

-This method **MUST** have a corresponding `onIpPropertiesChanged` event returning the properties listed above to notify listeners of changes to an interface's IP properties.
+This method **MUST** have a corresponding `onIpPropertiesChanged` event returning the properties listed above to notify listeners that an interface's IP properties have changed and taken effect.

 Access to this method **MUST** require the `use` role of the `xrn:firebolt:capability:network:ipproperties` capability.